 - What will the village be like?

 The village will be built in two phases.
 The first phase will include 13 tiny home lots, a common courtyard, a shaded back yard behind the existing house, a washateria and a common garden.
 We’d also like to have a Little Free Library.
-Phase two will be years down the road but will include taking the existing 1910 farmhouse and renovating it into an office and workspace for Urban-Retro, a workout room, a community living room and we’d like to add on to the house to have a nice dining hall and kitchen.
+Phase two will be years down the road but will include taking the existing 1910 farmhouse and renovating it into a community center with a workout room, a small meeting room, a community living room and we’d like to add on to the house to have a nice dining hall and kitchen.
 The dining hall could be a great place for the tiny home residents to have meetings, community meals, game nights and parties.
 The home would also be used by residents of the Lake Dallas Bungalows located next door.

 - What is the Lake Dallas Bungalows?